How The FBI Used Geek Squad To Increase Secret Public Surveillance

 More interesting though might be a labor claim that Best Buy might have against these employees if they pocketed the cash and where working on the clock while doing the FBI's bidding.
 I don't know how it would be different than a company claiming ownership of a program y

-Reviews of Geek Squad (Score:3)
+Reviews of Geek Squad (Score:4, Interesting)

 9 Confessions Of A Former Geek Squad Geek [consumerist.com] Quote: "A high percentage of Geek Squad employees lack basic troubleshooting skills such as correctly identifying malfunctioning components."